weavedigitalstudio/gp-beaver-integration/README.md

 # GP Beaver Integration

-This plugin syncs and integrates GeneratePress with Beaver Builder, allowing you to maintain consistent branding across your website by synchronizing both colors and fonts between your theme and page builder.
+This plugin syncs and integrates GeneratePress with Beaver Builder, allowing you to maintain consistent branding across your website by synchronising both your glocal colours and fonts between your theme and Beaver Builder.

+Developed for in-house use at Weave Digital Studio & HumanKind Websites to speed up our custom WordPress development with Generate Press and Beaver Builder.
+We wanted a single source of truth and single entry point for a theme's glocal colors and fonts across all of WordPress (front and back).

 ## Features